sampex/app/README.md

     pip install torch peft transformers
     ```

-5. Ensure you have a GPU available for model inference, or adjust the code to run on CPU if necessary.
+5. Ensure you have a GPU available for model inference

 ## Usage